grammyjs/website/site/docs/guide/errors.md

 ### Webhooks

-If you run your bot via webhooks, grammY will pass the error on to the web framework that you use, e.g. `express`.
+If you run your bot via webhooks, grammY will pass the error on to the web framework that you use, e.g., `express`.
 You should handle errors according to the conventions of that framework.

 ## The `BotError` Object